 Hello friends!
-Stephanie from Stephie B’s Designs here today to show you another quick and easy project… how to make an aromatherapy heating bag.
+Stephanie from Stephie B’s Designs here today to show you another quick and easy project… how to make an aromatherapy heating pad or heating bag.
 If you’ve read any of my other tutorials, you know that I love the quick and easy ones, especially when they make my aches and pains feel better!

 What’s also great about this project?!
 You can throw these pads in the freezer for a mock-ice pack!

 If you’d prefer not to add scents to your heating pad, by all means, omit the essential oils/dried herbs and flowers… your heating pad will work just as well and be just as wonderful.